Google Local Inventory Integration

 2. Review any errors or warnings

-4. Verify Place IDs are correctly matched
+4. Verify store codes are correctly matched to GBP locations

 Using Product Groups

-2. Note the group ID from the URL or admin panel
+2. Note the group ID

 Troubleshooting